 Each one of us has 70,000 - 100,000 hair follicles on our scalp.
-Each follicle produces 20 - 25 hair during its lifetime.
-The hair cycle is 3 - 4 years when hair is produced in the hair follicles, grows, and falls.
-Shedding 80 - 100 hair a day is typical.
-When shading rate is higher than production, get thinning hair and baldness.
+Each follicle produces 20 - 25 hairs during its lifetime.
+The hair cycle takes 3 - 4 years from when hair is produced in the hair follicles, grows, and falls.
+Shedding 80 - 100 hairs a day is typical.
+When someone's shedding rate is higher than production, thinning hair and baldness occurs.

 What are the best treatments for female hair loss?

-Since its creation, Minoxidil is the most effective way to regrow hair in women.
-This is an FDA-approved ingredient for hair loss available in a concentration of 2% (for women) or 5% (for men) and has been found safe to use for both males and females.
-It's most effective for women to treat overall hair thinning at the top of the head.
-For optimal results, Minoxidil should be applied twice daily for 4 - 6 months.
+Since its creation, minoxidil has been the most effective way to regrow hair in women.
+This is an FDA-approved ingredient for hair loss available in a concentration of 2% for women (5% for men) and has been found safe to use for both males and females.
+It is most effective for women to treat overall hair thinning.
+For optimal results, minoxidil should be applied twice daily for 4 - 6 months.

-An alternative to using Minoxidil is using a high-quality DHT Blocking scalp serum.
-This scalp serum uses active DHT blocking plant extracts to counteract the effects of DHT on the hair follicles.
-The best hair care serums will also contain ingredients that stimulate blood circulation in the scalp, add essential vitamins and minerals needed for hair regrowth, and act as antioxidants to reduce the harmful effects of toxic chemicals and air pollution.
+An alternative to using minoxidil is using a high-quality DHT blocking scalp serum.
+These scalp serums use active DHT blocking plant extracts to counteract the effects of DHT on the hair follicles.
+The best hair care serums will also contain ingredients that stimulate blood circulation in the scalp, essential vitamins and minerals needed for hair regrowth, and act as antioxidants to reduce the harmful effects of toxic chemicals and air pollution.

-Look for products that contain DHT-blocking ingredients.
+Look for shampoos and conditioners that contain DHT-blocking ingredients.
 DHT is an androgen hormone that attaches to the hair follicle and is linked to hair loss.
-Some of the best ones include ketoconazole ingredients, saw palmetto, pumpkin seed oil, rosemary oil, and biotin.
+Some of the best ones also include ketoconazole ingredients, saw palmetto, pumpkin seed oil, rosemary oil, and biotin.

 This wonderful-smelling essential oil has been shown to promote hair growth and stimulate the scalp.
-Try mixing a drop or two of the essential oil into a carrier oil such as olive or coconut and massaging it into the scalp.
+Try mixing a drop or two of rosemary leaf essential oil into a carrier oil (such as olive or coconut oil) and massage into the scalp.
 Leave on for 10 - 15 minutes before shampooing.

-Vitamins E, D, B6, Folic acid are essential for healthy scalp and hair regrowth.
+Vitamins E, D, B6, and folic acid are essential for a healthy scalp and hair regrowth.
 Vitamin D deficiency can exacerbate hair thinning and cause brittleness, making the hair more susceptible to breakage.
-It is a crucial nutrient for immunity, bone health, cell regeneration, and hair follicle production.
+It is also a crucial nutrient for immunity, bone health, cell regeneration, and hair follicle production.
 You absorb most of your vitamin D requirements through the sun, but dietary supplements can also help your intake.

-Zinc, selenium, and copper: Minerals that are essential for healthy scalp and hair regrowth.
+Zinc, selenium, and copper are minerals that are essential for a healthy scalp and hair regrowth.
 Iron levels play a huge part in hair and nail health.
-Women who do not have enough iron in their bodies may find that it causes hair to fall out in a fashion similar to genetic male- and female-pattern baldness.
+Women who do not have enough iron in their bodies may find that it causes hair to fall out in a fashion similar to genetic male and female-pattern baldness.
 Be sure to fill up iron-rich foods such as spinach, lean protein, peas, and fruits.

-Regular head massages can encourage scalp health, improve blood flow to the area, and increase hair oil production, making the hair stronger and fuller.
-The best time to perform a massage is in the shower after applying shampoo and conditioner.
+Regular scalp massages can encourage scalp health, improve blood flow to the area, and increase hair oil production, making the hair stronger and fuller.
+The best time to massage is in the shower after applying shampoo and conditioner.
 Gently move your fingers in a slow, circular movement around the head to reduce stress and promote hair growth.

-You want to reduce the amount of stress you are placing on your delicate strands.
-Try and avoid hairstyles that pull at the root, such as tight ponytails and buns.
+You may want to reduce the amount of stress on your delicate strands.
+Try to avoid hairstyles that pull at the root, such as tight ponytails and buns.
 You'll also want to be mindful when choosing products that may contain harsh chemicals.
 Whenever possible, limit or avoid heat styling entirely as it can cause damage that leads to shedding and breakage.

 Under and overwashing hair can impact the volume and feel of your hair.
 Not washing enough can cause a buildup of product that weighs down hair, but washing too frequently can strip the hair of natural oils necessary for vitality and moisture.

-Hair transplantation involves removing single hair follicles from the head's back and reimplanting them into the scalp area where the hair is thinnest.
+Hair transplantation involves removing single hair follicles from the back of the head and reimplanting them into the scalp area where the hair is thinnest.
 This procedure is very lengthy and costly, but the results are natural-looking once it heals.
 If you are interested in exploring the possibility of a hair transplant, contact your dermatologist for medical advice and consultation.